keymanapp/keyboards/gff_tigrinya_eritrea/README.md

 Version 1.1

-This is a Tigrinya (tir-ER, ትግርኛ-ኤርትራ) language mnemonic input method under Eritrean conventions.
+This is a Tigrinya (tir-ER, ትግርኛ-ኤርትራ) language mnemonic input method that applies Eritrean writing conventions.
-It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
+It requires a font supporting Ethiopic script under the Unicode 3.0 standard.

 Links
 -----